In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 (My favorite is this insurance needs calculator from LifeHappens.org.)

-Before we get into the actual cost of the policy, let’s review the information that was used in generating the rate quotes shown below.
+Before we get into the actual cost of the policy, let’s review the information used in generating the rate quotes shown below.
 Specifically:

 - The life insurance product quoted